Utathyaworks/FinStock-Net/README.md

 ### Proposed workflow:
 ![Description](Figures/Finstocknet.jpg)

+## Abstract
+The stock market serves as a fundamental pillar of the global financial ecosystem, influencing macroeconomic stability and investment strategies.
+Among various financial indicators, the closing price is a crit- ical metric, encapsulating aggregated market sentiment and informing risk assessment, portfolio optimization, and algorithmic trading.
+Despite its significance, precise forecasting of closing prices remains a formidable challenge due to the stochastic nature of financial markets, character- ized by high volatility, non-stationarity, and susceptibility to exogenous economic shocks.
+We propose FinStock-Net, a multi-scale temporal fu- sion model that leverages Bidirectional Long Short-Term Memory (BiL- STM) networks for temporal analysis and a gated fusion mechanism to balance short-term (1-day), mid-term (7-day), and long-term (15-day) market dynamics, aligning with real-world decision-making.
+Our frame- work also integrates volatility-sensitive indicators, called VIX index, to enhance robustness against abrupt fluctuations.
+Unlike conventional ap- proaches.
+FinStock-Net employs adaptive gating mechanisms to dynam- ically reweight temporal features, ensuring contextual alignment with real-world decision-making horizons.
+We benchmark FinStock-Net on publicly available financial datasets like Nifty50, Sensex, and S&P500, demonstrating its superior predictive accuracy over some existing models and establishing it as a robust framework for stock market forecasting.

 ## Citation: ( Will be updated )
 Please do cite our paper in case you find it useful for your research.<br/>